Last Updated on October 31, 2024 by Matt Musico

 On his way to becoming the Reds’ career home run leader, it’s clear the backstop elevated his game with a championship on the line.
 Bench posted a career slugging percentage of .476 in the regular season.
 That number jumped up to .527 through 188 postseason plate appearances.

 The only time he hit more than one homer in a single series came during the 1976 Fall Classic when he hit two.
-Bench took home MVP honors because he terrorized Yankee pitching to the tune of a .533/.533/1.133 line with those two homers, one double, one triple, six RBI, and four runs scored in 15 plate appearances.
+Bench took home MVP honors because he terrorized Yankee pitching to the tune of a .533/.533/1.133 line with two homers, one double, one triple, six RBI, and four runs scored in 15 plate appearances.

 Cleveland Guardians: Jim Thome, 17 Home Runs

-When it comes to Guardians home run royalty, we don’t have to look any further than Jim Thome.
+When it comes to Cleveland home run royalty, we don’t have to look any further than Jim Thome.
 He’s currently in possession of the franchise’s holy trifecta.
 In addition to being the postseason home run king, he’s also the single-season and career home run leader for the organization.

-Manny Ramirez, who is MLB’s current postseason home run king, is second in Cleveland history with 13 playoff dingers.
-After that, nobody else in the organization has hit more than six.
+Manny Ramirez is second in Cleveland history with 13 playoff dingers.
+After that, nobody else has hit more than six.

 Colorado Rockies: Matt Holliday, 5 Home Runs